Tom4tot/Windows-11-Personal-Setup/README.md

   - Bluetooth & devices → Touchpad
   - Turn on BitLocker
   - Privacy & security → open Windows Security → disable Tamper Protection
-- Local Security Policy
-  - Ask for password for administrator rights: Local Policies → Security Options → User Account Control: Behavior of the elevation prompt for administrators in Admin Approval mode → Prompt for credentials.
-- services.msc: services to disable
-	- Connected User Experiences and Telemetry
-	- Microsoft Account Sign-In Assistant
-- Disable telemetry in Microsoft Office (can be done with GPE)